QoltyQ/file-upload/README.md

 ## Installation

 Clone the repository using git clone.
-Install dependencies using npm install.
+Install dependencies using `npm install`.
 Create a .env file and configure your database connection information using the following format:

 ## makefile